Grab Your Free Funnel and Video Sales Letter Script Now

 The core concepts for your videos should excite you (and your target audience).
 They need to be original, creative, engaging, thought-provoking, entertaining, and informative while being of direct interest to your target audience.
 One way to start brainstorming is to find out what your competition is already doing and then think about how you can do that better or differently in your videos.

 With so much content already available on YouTube, it will be challenging to find truly unique ideas.
 Instead, concentrate on how you can make your ideas stand out from what’s already out there.
 Don’t hesitate to jump on the bandwagon and use currently popular videos as inspiration, as long as you’re able and ready to add a unique, initial, or compelling twist.
-If you choose to use other videos as inspiration, make sure you don’t infringe on anyone else’s copyrights, intellectual property, or trademarks when producing your videos.
+If you choose to use other videos as inspiration, ensure you don’t infringe on anyone else’s copyrights, intellectual property, or trademarks when producing your videos.

 For each potential idea that comes to mind, ask yourself the following questions